quipp/visual-studio-build-config-swap/README.md

 **Must Rebuild to ensure the build events happen** (if Build and no change has occured in library project, it won't build and therefore wont perform web config swap).

-Again, this is just a hack to compensate for web site configuration limitations.
-Could use Publish Profiles (but to get transofmations working, must use Web Deploy).
-This solultion is more hacky, but does not require Web Deploy.

-For yet another hacky solution to Web Site configuration limitations see https://github.com/quipp/visual-studio-web-site-config-transform-hack